 Leica M10 vs Pentax K-1

 The Leica M10 (Typ 3656) and the Pentax K-1 are two enthusiast cameras that were announced, respectively, in January 2017 and February 2016.
-The M10 is a rangefinder-style mirrorless camera, while the K-1 is a DSLR.
+The M10 is a rangefinder-focusing mirrorless camera, while the K-1 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Pentax provides 36.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.